gvwilson/sensibleadventures/nardica/nardica.md

 the cabin she shared with her husband of twenty years and then stared out at the sea.
 The endless light of the Antarctic summer cut sharp reflections into the waves around her.
-She toyed with the idea of playing a sim on the ship's core---a storm, maybe, or a war-time training drill that would send her dodging and weaving through flocks of hostile drones---but instead she sighed and pulled up some homework.
+She toyed with the idea of playing a sim on the ship's core---a sea monster with tentacles the size of pier posts, or a war-time training drill that would send her dodging and weaving through flocks of hostile drones---but instead she sighed and pulled up some homework.
 Her classroom schooling had ended when she turned ten.
-Since then her teachers had been tutoring programs that she and Aunt Naggie had scrounged, bought, or traded for.
+Since then her teachers had been tutoring programs that she and Aunt Naggie had scrounged, bought, or traded for, each one guarded by security tough enough to keep out generations of teenagers.
+If she didn't do at least a little every day,
+Aunt Naggie would sigh and look disappointed, and she'd rather learn long division than face that.

 That evening,
+though,
-the subject was modern history---again.
+the subject was modern history.
-Iffy groaned and turned the interaction speed to maximum as the familiar story unfolded.
+Iffy turned the interaction speed to maximum as the familiar story unfolded.
 People burned coal, then oil, then coal again...
 Forests were cut down or worn to nothing by drought as the winds shifted...
-Fish disappeared as pollution took its toll and the ecosystem collapsed, to be replaced by the jellyfish that now choked the seas...
+Fish disappeared as pollution took its toll, replaced by the jellyfish that now choked the seas...
 She skipped over the section on how the warming caused the ancient clathrate ice on the ocean floor to thaw, sending even more greenhouse gases into the atmosphere in an ever-accelerating spiral.
-She knew all she needed to about what giant bubbles could do to any ships unlucky enough to be above them.
+She knew all she needed to about what giant bubbles could do to ships unlucky enough to be above them.

-She played through half a dozen sims, doing worse and worse as she went along.
+She played through half a dozen "what if?" sims, doing worse each time.
 Suddenly restless again,
 she closed her homework,
 took a deep breath,
 and tapped one of the video squares on the control panel.
 "Hey," she said,
 her heart in her throat.
-"Don't mean to innerupt,
+"Don't mean to interrupt,
 but I got some questions if you got time."

 The tiny image of Wales turned its head.